 Join a Tour or Event

-To step it up a notch, sign up for Madawaska Kanu Centre’s Fall Colours Cycling Retreat over Thanksgiving weekend.
+To step it up a notch, sign up for Madawaska Kanu Centre’s Fall Colours Cycling Retreat in early October.
 Choose from road or mountain biking and you’ll be set up with maps and route instructions each day.
 MKC is your base camp, where you can return to a delicious meal and a comfortable room or cabana.